Chung Pui Ki

-Chung Pui Ki (born 2 February 1998) is a Hong Kong footballer who plays as a defender for Hong Kong Women League club Kitchee SC.
-She is also a futsal player, and represented Hong Kong internationally in both football and futsal.
+Chung Pui Ki, also known as Vicky Chung (born 2 February 1998), is a Hong Kong footballer who plays as a defender for Swedish Division 2 club P18 IK.
+She is also a futsal player, and has represented Hong Kong internationally in both football and futsal.

+Club career

+Chung previously played for Hong Kong Women League club Kitchee, where she served as team captain and helped lead the team to multiple league titles.
+In June 2026, it was announced she would be moving abroad for a second European stint, joining Swedish side P18 IK, having previously played for Scottish club Kilmarnock in 2019.

 International career

 Chung Pui Ki has been capped for Hong Kong at senior level in both football and futsal.
 In football, she represented Hong Kong at the 2013 AFC U-16 Women's Championship, two AFC U-19 Women's Championship editions (2015 and 2017), the 2018 Asian Games and the 2020 AFC Women's Olympic Qualifying Tournament.

 She scored her first international goal against India on 21 January 2019 in a friendly match.

 In futsal, Chung Pui Ki played for Hong Kong at the 2015 AFC Women's Futsal Championship.

 International goals

 Scores and results list Hong Kong's goal tally first.